ct-js/ct-js/app/data/ct.libs/place/docs/Collision checks.md

 > **Warning:** Each tile is considered a rectangle, and a possible collision mask defined in the graphics asset (in the tileset) is ignored.

 This method returns either `true` (a copy collides with a tile layer) or `false` (no collision).

-## ct.place.trace(x1, y1, x2, y2, [ctype])

-Throws a ray from point (x1, y1) to (x2, y2), returning all the copies that touched the ray.
-The first copy in the returned array is the closest copy, the last one is the furthest.
-The order is not always exact, especially with overlapping shapes.

-`ctype` is an optional collision group to trace against.
-If omitted, ct.place will trace through all the copies in the current room.

-**This is an expensive operation.**